Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 What you can expect

-You or your child will need a thorough medical evaluation to determine if cochlear implants are a good option.
-The evaluation is likely to include:
+You or your child will need a detailed medical evaluation to determine if cochlear implants are a good option.
+Health care providers will conduct an evaluation that may include:

 - Tests of hearing, speech and sometimes balance

-- Physical examination to assess the health of the inner ear
+- Physical exam to assess health and anatomy

-- CT or MRI imaging of the skull to assess the condition of the cochlea and structure of the inner ear
+- MRI or CT imaging tests of the skull to assess the condition of the cochlea and inner ear structure

 During the procedure

-The surgeon will make an incision behind the ear, and form a slight depression in the portion of skull bone (mastoid) where the internal device rests.
+Your surgeon will make a small cut (incision) behind your ear, and form a small hole in the portion of skull bone (mastoid) where the internal device rests.

-The surgeon will then create a small hole in the cochlea and thread the electrode array of the internal device through this hole.
-The incision is stitched closed so that the internal device is under the skin.
+Your surgeon will then create a small opening in the cochlea in order to thread the electrode of the internal device.
+The skin incision is stitched closed so that the internal device is under your skin.

 After the procedure

-- Pressure or discomfort over the implanted ear or ears
+- Pressure or discomfort over the ear that has the device implanted

 - Dizziness or nausea

-Most people feel well enough to return home the day of surgery or the day afterward.
-You will need to return to the doctor in about a week to have stitches removed.
+Most people feel well enough to return home the day of surgery.

 To activate the cochlear implant, an audiologist will: